codatio/codat-docs/docs/integrations/accounting/xero/partner-certification/checkpoints-app-store.md

 ## Preferred user experience

-The following checkpoints are considered best practices, and not requirements.
+The following checkpoints are considered best practices.
 These are not mandatory for the Xero certification, but can enhance the user experience.

 ### 17. Sign in with Xero